Linear B: Corpus

+Inscriptions in Linear B have been found on tablets, stirrup jars and other objects.
+Two kinds of tablets have been found: "palm-leaf" shaped tablets, with inscriptions parallel to the long side, and larger "page" shaped tablets, divided into multiple lines.
+"Palm-leaf" tablets typically record a single transaction, and "page" tablets record a summary of multiple transactions.

-Inscriptions in Linear B have been found on tablets, stirrup jars and other objects; they are catalogued and classified by, inter alia, the location of the excavation they were found in.
+Inscriptions are catalogued and classified by, inter alia, the location of the excavation they were found in.

 Another 170 inscriptions in Linear B have been found on various vessels, for a total of some 6,058 known inscriptions.
+The primary source of vessel markings are on Inscribed Stirrup Jars, with most found at Thebes, Mycenae, Tiryns, and Khania.

 For several decades scholars have worked to join tablet fragments together, thus making the tablets and their information more complete while reducing their numbers as a whole.

 The oldest Linear B tablets are probably those from the Room of Chariot Tablets at Knossos, and date to the latter half of the 15th century BC.
 The Kafkania pebble, though from an earlier context, is not genuine.
 The earliest inscription from the mainland is an inscribed clay tablet found at Iklaina dating to between 1400 and 1350 BC.

+Tablets are divided into series, based on the most common ideogram used in the tablet.
+For example, the E series deals with grain (gra).
+The X series is used for tablets with no ideograms, the W series is used for labels and sealings, and Z for inscribed objects other than tablets.
+When it is possible to identify a subgrouping of the series, based on shape, vocabulary, format, or scribal hand, it is marked by a lowercase letter (for example, the Er series).

-An amber seal incised with Linear B signs was found in 2000 by amateur archaeologists at Bernstorf near Kranzberg, southern Germany, and is of much debated authenticity.
+An amber seal incised with Linear B signs was found in 2000 at Bernstorf near Kranzberg, southern Germany, and is of much debated authenticity.